hlfernandez/jsparklines-factory/README.md

 Examples
 --------
-Two demo clases (`JSparklinesBarChartTableCellRendererBuilderDemo` and `JSparklinesBarChartTableCellRendererFactoryDemo`) are provided within different examples that configure the a table as shown in the following image.
+Two demo clases (`JSparklinesBarChartTableCellRendererBuilderDemo` and `JSparklinesBarChartTableCellRendererFactoryDemo`) are provided within different examples that configure a table as shown in the following image.

 ![JSparklines demo](screenshots/jsparklines-demo.png)